benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

-- [Slack](https://slack.com/) would have probably worked similarly well to Discord, but we liked the fact that Discord makes it easy to jump into an "audio" chat channel was useful for the keynote q&a sessions where the session chair could collate the questions from the text chat during the keynote, but the speaker could respond using audio rather than having to type out their answers
+- [Slack](https://slack.com/) would have probably worked similarly well to Discord, but we liked the fact that Discord makes it easy to jump into an "audio" chat---this was particularly useful for the keynote q&a sessions where the session chair could collate the questions from the text chat, but the speaker could respond using audio rather than having to type out their answers

 ### Going to the pub after the session